 More ways to make money with your YouTube channel

-While the YouTube Partner Program offers plenty of ways to monetize your videos, still, you shouldn’t put all your eggs in one basket.
+While built-in YouTube monetization offers plenty of options, you shouldn’t put all your eggs in one basket.
 Why?
 Creator monetization programs like the YPP are often subject to change, meaning you could easily lose a chunk of revenue if you’re affected by an update.
+Diversifying your income keeps your career profitable and sustainable.

 1. Join affiliate programs